sunnyvalechha/Devops-Prep/README.md

   ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/bccc7440-475d-40a3-8a55-a07b410531b9)

-  Two other tains are scheduled, run below command this will un-taint the node
+* Two other tains are scheduled, run below command this will un-taint the node

 		kubectl taint node kube-node2 cka=test:NoSchedule-

-**OOM Killed - Out of Memory

-OOM Killed - Limit Overcommit

-OOM Killed - Container Limit Reached**
+Q: OOM Killed - Out of Memory | Limit Overcommit | Container Limit Reached

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/9b6756e5-26ee-4dd4-bc34-0d0a9dfd442c)

-**The connection to the server localhost:8080 was refused - did you specify the right host or port?**
+Q: The connection to the server localhost:8080 was refused - did you specify the right host or port?

 		cat /etc/kubernetes/manifest/kube-apiserver.yaml

-- --advertise-address=<IP ADDRESS>
+		--advertise-address=<IP ADDRESS>
-- --secure-port=<PORT NO.>
+  		--secure-port=<PORT NO.>

-**How to change config, if there is any mismatch**
+Q: How to change config, if there is any mismatch?

-**Home directory of user have hidden directory called **.kube** change the following here**
+* Home directory of user have hidden directory called **.kube** change the following here

 		cat .kube/config

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/7b4adbc8-e656-4232-b7f8-938fc85346cb)